 During adolescence, children become young adults.
-However, the path to adulthood is not a linear progression.
-Adolescents do not simply become slightly more and more like adults with time.
+They undergo striking physical, intellectual, and emotional changes.
+However, the path to adulthood is not a straight line.
+Adolescents do not simply become steadily more and more like adults with time.
 Rather, adolescents alternate between acting like adults and acting like children.
 As adolescents develop, they gradually spend more time behaving as adults and less time behaving as children.

 During adolescence, people develop a sense of who they are and learn to form intimate relationships with people who are not members of the family.
 Guiding adolescents through this intricate period of development can be a challenge for parents.
 Risk-taking (such as engaging in violence and binge drinking) is common among adolescents and causes severe health risks.
 Unhealthy behaviors such as smoking or drug use, which cause serious problems later in life, also typically begin in adolescence.

 In early adolescence, a child begins to develop the capacity for abstract, logical thought.
 This increased sophistication leads to an enhanced awareness of self and the ability to reflect on one’s own being.
 Because of the many noticeable physical changes of adolescence, this self-awareness often turns into self-consciousness, with an accompanying feeling of awkwardness.
 The adolescent also has a preoccupation with physical appearance and attractiveness and a heightened sensitivity to differences from peers.

 In mid adolescence, the weight of making decisions about a future career gets increasingly heavy, and most adolescents do not have a clearly defined goal, although they gradually realize their areas of interest and talent.
 Parents must be aware of the adolescent’s capabilities and help the adolescent set realistic goals.
 Parents also must be prepared to identify roadblocks to learning, such as learning disabilities, attention problems, behavior problems, or inappropriate learning environments, which need to be corrected.